Cyan4973/xxHash/cli/xxhsum.1.md

   character 0x5C, 0x0A and 0x0D respectively.

 * `-q`, `--quiet`:
-  Don't print OK for each successfully processed line of *FILE*
+   Don't print OK for each successfully verified hash (only for --check)

 * `--strict`:
   Return an error code if any line in *FILE** is invalid,